tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/产品简介/产品优势_intl_en.md

 ### Nodes outside mainland China

 CDN has been working industriously on global acceleration since 2017.
-As of May 2021, CDN has over 8,00 cache nodes across more than 70 countries and regions with a total reserved bandwidth of over 50 Tbps, helping your business go global with ease and speed.
+As of December 2022, CDN has over 8,00 cache nodes across more than 70 countries and regions with a total reserved bandwidth of over 50 Tbps, helping your business go global with ease and speed.
 ![image-20200210165753661](https://main.qcloudimg.com/raw/034a95d5f46fb8bf848c0a53dd265611.png)

 | Region   | Distribution                                                     |